 16.10.5.2 Configuration

+A UE can receive data of MBS multicast session in RRC_CONNECTED state and/or RRC_INACTIVE state.
+In all cases, it’s up to gNB’s decision.
+In order to continue the multicast reception during the state transitions, the gNB supports to move the UE from RRC_CONNECTED state to RRC_INACVITVE state via dedicated RRC signalling, and move the UE from RRC_INACTIVE state to RRC_CONNECTED state via the group notification.

-A UE can receive data of MBS multicast session only in RRC_CONNECTED state.
-If the UE which joined a multicast session is in RRC_CONNECTED state and when the multicast session is activated, the gNB may send RRCReconfiguration message with relevant MBS configuration for the multicast session to the UE.
+If the UE which joined a multicast session is in RRC_CONNECTED state and when the multicast session is activated, the gNB may send RRCReconfiguration message with relevant MBS configuration for the multicast session to the UE for MBS multicast reception in RRC_CONNECTED state.

+If the UE which joined a multicast session and the gNB configures the UE to continue the multicast reception in RRC_INACTIVE state, the gNB provides the PTM configuration for the activated multicast session via RRC dedicated signalling.
+When there’s PTM configuration change or the UE moves beyond the serving cell, an MCCH-like channel is used to provide the PTM configuration.

+Editor’s Note: The above description of PTM(s) delivery will be revised according to future conclusions.

+The same PDCCH/PDSCH resources can be applied to both UEs in RRC_CONNECTED state and UEs RRC_INACTIVE states for receiving the same multicast session.

 When there is temporarily no data to be sent to the UEs for a multicast session that is active, the gNB may move the UE to RRC_INACTIVE state.
-When an MBS multicast session is deactivated, the gNB may move the UE to RRC_IDLE or RRC_INACTIVE state. gNBs supporting MBS use a group notification mechanism to notify the UEs in RRC_IDLE or RRC_INACTIVE state when a multicast session has been activated by the CN. gNBs supporting MBS use a group notification mechanism to notify the UEs in RRC_INACTIVE state when the session is already activated and the gNB has multicast session data to deliver.
-Upon reception of the group notification, the UEs reconnect to the network or resume the connection and transition to RRC_CONNECTED state.
+When an MBS multicast session is deactivated, the gNB may move the UE in RRC_CONNECTED state to RRC_IDLE or RRC_INACTIVE state and notify the multicast session deactivation to the UE in RRC_INACTIVE state for multicast session reception. gNBs supporting MBS use a group notification mechanism to notify the UEs in RRC_IDLE or RRC_INACTIVE state when a multicast session has been activated by the CN. gNBs supporting MBS use a group notification mechanism to notify the UEs in RRC_INACTIVE state when the session is already activated and the gNB has multicast session data to deliver.
+Upon reception of the group notification, the UEs reconnect to the network, resume the connection and transition to RRC_CONNECTED state or keep in RRC_INACTIVE state.
 The group notification is addressed with P-RNTI on PDCCH, and the paging channels are monitored by the UE as described in clause 9.2.5.
 Paging message for group notification contains MBS session ID which is utilized to page all UEs in RRC_IDLE and RRC_INACTIVE states that joined the associated MBS multicast session, i.e., UEs are not paged individually.
 The UE stops monitoring for group notifications related to a specific multicast session, i.e., stops checking for the MBS session ID in the Paging message, when the UE enters RRC_CONNECTED state.
 The UE does not monitor for group notifications for these cases, i.e., once this UE leaves this multicast session or the network requests the UE to leave, or the network releases the multicast session.

 If the UE in RRC_IDLE state that joined an MBS multicast session is camping on the gNB not supporting MBS, the UE may be notified about multicast session activation or data availability by CN-initiated paging where CN pages each UE individually, as described in clause 9.2.5.
 If the UE in RRC_INACTIVE state that joined MBS multicast session is camping on the gNB not supporting MBS, the UE may be notified about data availability individually by RAN-initiated paging, as described in clause 9.2.5.